Tipperary county hurling team: Rivalries

 In the All-Ireland series, Kilkenny are Tipp's main rivals.
 This rivalry has lasted since Kilkenny's coming to power in the early 20th century.
 Tipp are the only team to have beaten Kilkenny in the All-Ireland SHC (and also in All-Ireland SHC finals) more times than they have lost.

 Another rival of Tipperary, in the Munster Senior Hurling Championship (SHC), is Cork.
 These teams have met 80 times in the championship, more than any other rivalry in hurling.
 They have also met them countless times in the National League and pre-season challenge tournaments.
 A Tipp and Cork Munster hurling final in Semple Stadium is often claimed by supporters of both counties to be the most traditional Munster final and the games between them are nearly always close.
 The draw and replay games of 1987 and 1991 and the 1949–1954 rivalry encapsulates this rivalry and the 1991 replayed final in Thurles is claimed to be one of the greatest Munster hurling finals.
 This is one of the few rivalries in the provincial championships that is contested by two teams of similar stature whose honours and titles complement each other on a fairly equal basis.
 Kilkenny and Wexford in hurling have major difference in titles and in football, Dublin and Meath also have a gap between their respective winnings.
 The football teams of Galway and Mayo enjoy a similar rivalry and whose honours are divided in equal measure.

 Tipp also have a strong rivalry with the other county teams in Munster and have had major tussles with Limerick in the 1930s and 40s when the latter's star was in the ascendent, though Tipp enjoy a major advantage in titles and honours won.
 The Tipp – Clare rivalry came with Clare's coming to power in the 1990s and the Tipp-Waterford rivalry was forged in the period 1957-63 and renewed again due to Waterford's resurgence in the 2000s, when that county enjoyed its most successful period of the modern era.

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.